Tizen: Controversies

 On April 3, 2017, Vice reported on its "Motherboard" website that Amihai Neiderman, an Israeli security expert, has found more than 40 zero-day vulnerabilities in Tizen's code, allowing hackers to remotely access a wide variety of current Samsung products running Tizen, such as Smart TVs and mobile phones.
-After the article was published, Samsung, whom Neiderman tried to contact months before, reached out to him to inquire about his allegations.
+After the article was published, Samsung, whom Neiderman tried to contact months before, reached out to him to resolve the issues.

+TizenRT

+In December 2016, Samsung created TizenRT, a fork of NuttX, a real-time operating system (RTOS), for smart home appliances and IoT devices.